Maxence Mauduit

 View my resume for a detailed overview of my experience and impact.

 From my first job in Paris, hand-coding interfaces in the early days of Bootstrap, to now, when design increasingly lives in code, I have always shaped products in their natural environment: the codebase.
 Building shared systems, prototyping interactions too complex for Figma, closing the gap between intent and implementation.
-AI agents turned it into something bigger: a design system built for an agent to use, not for designers (@buzzvil/design-library), the recipes and composer that sit on top, and a first ad campaign assembled by an agent and shipped to a live advertiser.
+AI agents turned it into something bigger: a design system built for an agent to use (@buzzvil/design-library), the interaction recipes and composer that sit on top, and a first ad campaign assembled by an agent and shipped to a live advertiser.

 Discernment